phpactor/phpactor/doc/reference/configuration.rst

 """"""""""""""""""""""""""""""""""""""""

-Arbitrary php-cs-fixer version (to avoid autodetection, usable only to ignore PHP version)
+Arbitrary version (if not provided, phpactor tries to detect it - only to run it on unsupported PHP versions)

 **Default**: ``null``